 The truth is that in this age of plenty we rarely run short of anything.
 We might lack one of these items as individuals.
 Not everyone has a car or computer.
 However, society rarely if ever runs out of anything.
 Our supermarkets are always stocked with food.
 A variety of stores provide just about anything we need.
 The one thing we are short of, as a society, is money.
 So why don’t we figure out where it comes from and do something about it?

 Does that seem a strange quest to you?
 It is one I began on ten years ago when working as an information analyst for Australia’s leading general insurer.
-Twenty two floors up on the corner of King and George Street in Sydney, the capable people around me people who should have been able to help.
-This was the management reporting floor and all around me were accountants, auditors, actuaries and analysts .
+Twenty two floors up, on the corner of King and George Street in Sydney, there were capable people around me; people who should have been able to help.
+This was the management reporting floor and every desk had an accountant, auditor, actuary and analyst sitting behind it.
 I started asking, “Where does money come from?”

 Some said the mint.
 This explains the coins and notes in our pockets but that’s only a very small percentage of money in circulation.
 Where does the rest come from?
 Anyway, I wanted to understand the process that triggers the printing presses.
 Who decides and on what authority to mint money?